-Android N is Google's next phone and tablet operating system update that's been so thoroughly refined, the company is officially more than halfway through the English alphabet.
+Android Nougat is Google's next phone and tablet operating system update that's been so thoroughly refined that the company is officially more than halfway through the English alphabet, letter 14 of 26.

 That's fantastic news for anyone who is brave enough to update their phone, tablet or streaming box with the unfinished build.
 We did just that to tell the rest of you what's inside.